Lenibi/Mafuteru-Flying-Game/README.md

 Includes UI, start animation, flying physics, rope physics, Unity's Particle system, animation, sound and more.

+**I am aware that the game is too difficult for the average user because the flying is too sensitive and fast.
+This is an easy fix I just change the force value, but did not want to go through exporting process again.**

 ## How to play

 * Hold down the mouse left click to fly